abtion/guidelines/career/ladder.md

 - [ ] Understands red-green-refactor.

 #### Communication
+- [ ] Focuses on building strong relationships with their team and direct manager.
+- [ ] Proactively reaches out for help when struggling with a task.
+- [ ] Actively seeks feedback to improve from colleagues and receives it well.
 - [ ] Updates Asana.
 - [ ] Comes prepared for meetings.
 - [ ] Uses time tracking tools and vacation notifications.